HomeDashboard

 The Dutch government has taken measures to prevent or limit damage to society in such cases.
 One of these measures is keeping strategic oil stocks by COVA.
 The Netherlands is able to use these stocks if normal supplies are disrupted.
 COVA assesses the oil situation in the Netherlands on an ongoing basis, and the resulting insights enables the government to take additional measures.
 More information on potential measures in case of an (imminent) oil crisis can be found in the National Oil Crisis Plan.

-The Dutch government has asked COVA to make the current oil situation transparent for everyone by means of this dashboard.
 The boxes above are an overview of the indicators monitored by the dashboard.
 This overview shows that the stocks of crude oil and refined products depend on the balance between refining, import/export and consumption.
 Prices may reflect balance or imbalance and give direction to the market.
 Together, these indicators show to what extent supply and demand of crude oil and refined products are in balance.
-In this way, they present an up-to-date picture of the Dutch oil market.
+In this way, they present an up-to-date picture of the oil market, with a focus on security of supply of the Netherlands and Europe.

 View in separate window.
 Source: S&P Global Commodity Insights.